nervosnetwork/rfcs/rfcs/0000-arbitrary-multisig/0000-arbitrary-multisig.md

 # Terminology

-In this document we will have certain psuedocode included, the following operators might be used by psuedocode:
+In this document we will have certain pseudocode included, the following operators might be used by pseudocode:

 * `==`: equal operation
 * `<<`: bitwise left shift operation